tscholze/swift-twitch-twitebo-app/README.md

-# Twitebo - Twtich Teams Browser
+# Twitebo - Twitch Teams Browser
 > Uses the Twitch API to get information from a team and it's members.
 It also allows to watch an online team's streamer.

 ## Prerequirements